reduxframework/redux-framework-4/README.md

 1. While we feel this version of Redux is fast approaching stable, we must caution you about using this code in production.
 At this time - should you chose to do so - it's with no guarantees from us for any given feature or function.

 2. Unlike the current v3 of Redux, the plugin slug for v4 is not yet 'redux-framework'.
 It is HIGHLY recommended you do not install this version into the current v3 folder.
-The slug for this private build is 'redux-framework-4' and os what the plugin folder is titled.
+The slug for this private build is 'redux-framework-4' and is what the plugin folder is titled.
 When testing, please disable the v3 plugin.
 Remember, the active plugin of Redux will supersede any embedded version.
 You are also free to use embedding.

 3. As far as known issues go, there are potentially two we are aware of that will require my further investigating.
 The first is a possible 'run in' with an embedded v3 when running v4 as a plugin.
 The other is custom styling for the v4 option panel.
 Some folks have restyled Redux to their own liking.
 Because Redux v4 is now theme aware, current custom CSS may not render properly.
 If that should happen, it is possible to turn off the 'theme aware' feature and return to the v3 styling which will not interfere with any custom styling.
 To do this, all the following argument to your global arguments array: `'admin_theme' => 'classic'`